 I am also a student.
 I have an obligation to continue to learn in order to be as resourceful, inquisitive, critical in thought, and open for my students as I possibly can be.
 I am learning from my students constantly, am actively engaged in our field, am forever curious about its growth and my own place in it, and strive to serve as a resource for others.

 As a technique instructor...

-I strive to challenge my students technically while keeping the space safe for personal expression, just as I do in the theoretical classroom.
-In technique (contemporary and ballet) I aim to help my students strive for their potential, and to develop their own personal standard of rigor and a love for hard work.
+In my technique classes (modern and ballet), I am dedicated to nurturing a strong technical base in my students and imparting safe physical practices for career longevity.
+I also strive to challenge my students technically while keeping the space safe for personal expression, just as I do in the theoretical classroom.
+Through this blend of technical demand with the honoring of my students as individuals, I aim to assist them in tapping into their own creative impulses, goals, and expressivity as moving artists, as well as to inspire them to develop their own personal standard of rigor and a love for hard work.
 The studying of codified techniques is used as a starting point for the students to discover their own physical, theoretical and aesthetic interests, and their own unique points of view.
-My training is rooted in contemporary dance, my most influential teachers having been informed by release techniques, Bartenieff Fundamentals, various martial arts, and Limón.
+My training is rooted in contemporary dance, my most influential teachers having been informed by release techniques, Limón technique, Bartenieff Fundamentals, and various martial arts.
 My movement is rooted as well in my many years of ballet and yoga studies, and a hodgepodge of other aesthetically different styles and techniques.

 2017-2018 — University of Utah